4-DS/.github/profile/README.md

 # Welcome
 We are team of engineers, who are making the engineering world convenient for the data science guys.

 We are DS advocates.
-Let us introduce SinaraML Framework to you.
+Let us introduce SinaraML to you.

 ## SinaraML is a lightweight open source framework that simplifies Data Scientist's work and eliminates pain of accompanying engineering routines